Dicklesworthstone/llm_multi_round_coding_tournament/README.md

 That would still have all sorts of weird edge cases, and what's much worse, it would only work for Python code!
 No, I realized that using brittle old ways was not the way.
 Instead, I should just rely on Claude 3.7 to do exactly what was needed.
 Once I swapped out hundreds of lines of python methods for a handful of lines of mostly English language prompting, everything suddenly started working perfectly.

+You can see all the details of the fully automated tournament process in the [llm_tournament.py](https://github.com/Dicklesworthstone/llm-tournament/blob/main/llm_tournament.py) code file, which is amazingly just 1,646 lines of code despite doing all the work of running the tournament and extracting the code from the responses.
+To put that into perspective, the final combined code from all the models and rounds for the markdown table fixing was 3,492 lines (see [here](https://github.com/Dicklesworthstone/llm_multi_round_coding_tournament/blob/main/fix_markdown_tables_tournament.py)), and for the messy CSV challenge, it was 7,952 lines!
+See [here](https://github.com/Dicklesworthstone/llm-tournament/blob/main/tournament_results/test_all_solutions.py) for that code file.
+The coolest part of that last file is that it was 100% generated automatically.
+Not just the various code blocks, but the entire file structure and the code that runs the tests and compares the results.
+It's all generated by the `llm_tournament.py` file.
+Pretty cool, huh?

-But seriously, it works so well!
+Seriously, it works so well!
 You just put your coding prompt in the `challenge_prompt.md` file and create a sample input file (this could be anything, it's totally generic) and then run the script like this ( note that this shows a run where I had already run it earlier, so it intelligently saves the responses and doesn't need to re-submit the requests to the LLM APIs; this saves a lot of time and money in case something goes wrong partway through the process):

 ```bash
 ❯ python llm_tournament.py --prompt challenge_prompt.md --test-file messy_csv_sample.csv